haskell/cabal-proposals/proposals/bytecode-files.md

 - Reduce compilation time for development workflows
 - Provide better integration between Cabal and GHC's bytecode capabilities
 - Support the new `-fwrite-bytecode` flag in GHC for persistent bytecode generation
+- Allow the debugger to step-through library dependencies code

 This is not intended to replace native code for production executables, but rather to extend Cabal's capabilities where fast build times, portability, and